DevishiSoni/Software-Design-Project/README.md

 - 🗺️ **Interactive Catalog**: Browse plenty of Canadian landmarks with detailed information, allowing for users to add their own!
 - 🔐 **User Accounts**: Secure login system with personalized profiles
 - ⭐ **Favorites System**: Save and organize preferred landmarks
-- 🔍 **Advanced Search**: Filter by province, and type of landmark
+- 🔍 **Advanced Search**: Filter by province and type of landmark

-*Built with Java and JavaFX, TourCat combines robust backend functionality with an intuitive user interface.*
+*Built with Java, TourCat combines robust backend functionality with an intuitive user interface.*

 ## Installation Guide